Agoric/documentation/main/ertp/glossary/README.md

 ## AssetHolder
 Purses and Payments are AssetHolders.

-## ContractHost
-A platform for evaluating contract code and handing out seats in that contract.
-A way to install and run verifiable contracts.

 ## ERTP
 Electronic Rights Transfer Protocol - a smart contract framework that uses object capabilities to enforce access control.
 Instead of having to prove ownership of a corresponding private key, in the world of object capabilities, if your program has a reference to an object, it can call methods on that object.
 If it doesn't have a reference, it can't.
 For more on object capabilities, see [Chip Morningstar's post](http://habitatchronicles.com/2017/05/what-are-capabilities/).